LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Preconditioners.rst

 In order to use the ARKBANDPRE module, the user need not define any additional functions.
-In addition to the header files required for the integration of the ODE problem (see the section :numref:`Usage.ARKStep.Headers`), to use the ARKBANDPRE module, the user's program must include the header file ``arkode_bandpre.h`` which declares the needed function prototypes.
+In addition to the header files required for the integration of the ODE problem (see :numref:`ARKODE.Usage.Headers`), to use the ARKBANDPRE module, the user's program must include the header file ``arkode_bandpre.h`` which declares the needed function prototypes.
 The following is a summary of the usage of this module.
-Steps that are unchanged from the skeleton program presented in :numref:`Usage.ARKStep.Skeleton` are *italicized*.
+Steps that are unchanged from the skeleton program presented in :numref:`ARKODE.Usage.ARKStep.Skeleton` are *italicized*.

 1. *Initialize multi-threaded environment (if appropriate)*